If you’re working with weights to build muscle, you’ve probably heard about the benefits of using whey protein, and maybe you’ve already used it.

 They’re also great for healthy, low-glycemic snacking.
 The following have the most protein, though they vary in their omega fat and mineral profile:

-While peanuts are actually a legume, we’ll add them to this group, since they provide 6.6 g protein per 1 oz. serving.
+While peanuts are actually a legume, we’ll add them to this group, since they provide 6.6 g of protein per 1 oz. serving.

 The average egg provides 6 to 7 grams of high-quality protein.
 It also provides all nine essential amino acids in the correct ratios.